Alededorigo/ranger_devicons/README.md

 # File icons for the Ranger file manager

 This is a fork for [alexanderjeurissen/ranger-devicons](https://github.com/alexanderjeurissen/ranger_devicons).
+I added:
-I edited some icons and added some space between the icon and the text
+* Some space between the icons and the file/directory;
+* Some icons for many extenson.

 This plugin introduces a new linemode that prefixes file names with a file icon